natcap/invest.users-guide/source/fisheries.rst

 Customing the Model
 -------------------

 Four sample models are included with the InVEST Fisheries model as parameter sets the user can input to InVEST.
 However, it is expected that users will customize the model to suit their own species or region as needed.
-The following sections provide guidance on how to customize the model, and give examples from the four sample models.
+The following sections provide guidance on how to customize the model and give examples from the four sample models.
 For more information on the parameterization of the Dungeness crab model, as well as an application of the model, see Toft et al. 2013.
 For the Spiny lobster model used in the Belize case study, see Arkema et al. *in review* and Toft et al. *in prep* (available upon request).

 Most of the parameters required for customizing the model may be found in scientific literature or reports, or based on local knowledge (e.g., maturation age or migration patterns).
 However, some parameters will likely need to be estimated from data (e.g., recruitment parameters).
-For instance, the Spiny lobster model was parameterized by fitting to time-series of catch and catch-per-unit effort (CPUE) from Belize (see Arkema et al. *in review*).
+For instance, the Spiny lobster model was parameterized by fitting to time-series of catch and catch-per-unit-effort (CPUE) from Belize (see Arkema et al. *in review*).
 This must be done outside InVEST and requires a user to be familiar with fitting models to data to estimate parameters.
 Some fisheries science expertise is also necessary.

-As additional models are developed for particular applications, parameter sets and relevant files will be made publicly available and highlighted on the NatCap forum.
+As additional models are developed for particular applications, parameter sets, and relevant files will be made publicly available and highlighted on the NatCap forum.
 User-developed models may be shared in the same way, with the vision of a growing library of InVEST Fisheries models from around the globe.

 Guidance
 --------

-Age or Stage Structured
+Age or Stage-Structured
 ^^^^^^^^^^^^^^^^^^^^^^^

 An age-structured model is simply a stage-structured model where all stages are the same length (typically one year).
 If multiple important life-history transitions happen within a year which should be captured in the model (e.g., multiple transitions from one habitat to another, or multiple migration events between regions), then a stage-structured model may be most appropriate.